-Prerequisite: Successful completion of ENG 097 with a grade of "C" or higher, or eligible for placement into ENG 098 based on appropriate college placement measures.
+Prerequisite: Placement into ENG 098 based on appropriate college placement measures.
 IAI Code: None.
 PCS Code: 1.4.
 Lecture: 4.
 Lab: 0.

 ENG 099 - Introduction to College Writing (3 credits)

 In Introduction to College Writing, students learn to write focused, coherent, multi-paragraph essays in both personal and persuasive genres.
 In addition, students read a variety of texts, both to develop critical thinking skills and to provide a context for some writing assignments.
 Attention is devoted to grammar and usage within the context of students' writing.
 Students write 12-16 pages of revised prose during the course.
 A grade of C or better is required in this course to advance to ENG-101.